Alexander-Matte/landing-page/README.md

 This project is to help me hammer down the fundementals from HTML, CSS, and flexbox.
 I have been giving an image of a landing page in which I should replicate.
+Created using instructions from The Odin Project --> https://www.theodinproject.com/lessons/foundations-landing-page